-Does your ecommerce business want to stay on top of pipeline inventory?
+Does your e-commerce business want to stay on top of pipeline inventory?
 Then you first need to know how to calculate it.
-Let’s consider a scenario where a retailer orders a ready to sale item from the manufacturer.
+Let’s consider a scenario where a retailer orders a ready to sell item from the manufacturer.
 The products have been paid for by the retailer.
 But now there will be a lead time between payment and the receiving of the products.

 Once we know how long the lead time is, we have half of the equation.
 Next, we need to know what the demand rate for the item is.
 That is, how many units are sold with regards to time.
 This could be per week, per month, or per quarter.
 But to keep it simple, a demand rate per ordering period is optimal.

 So now we can look at pipeline inventory with the relevant terms: